ponderng/Sidequests/_posts/2020-01-30-SANS-Holiday-Hack-Challenge-2019.md

 >
 > What is the middle line on the cover page?
 (Hint: it&#8217;s five words)
 >
-> _For hints on achieving this objective, please visit the NetWars room and talk with Holly Evergreen._</figure>
+> _For hints on achieving this objective, please visit the NetWars room and talk with Holly Evergreen.

 <blockquote class="wp-block-quote is-style-large">
   <p>